The new library system went live on 15 July.

 Staff will not be able to create or edit reading lists in a Minerva module.
 A notice will appear in the Teach tab in Minerva when reading lists are not available.

-Reading lists website links will not work between 15–19 July.
+Reading lists website links will not work between 15 July and 2 August.
 The lists will still be available from our website, but you will have to use the Library search in order to locate or access the items.

 Data from the Special Collections catalogue will be loaded into the system after it goes live.
 This could take a few days.
 Archival items in Special Collections can still be found through the Special Collections search.
 Conversely, the records for books in the Library search need to be loaded into the Special Collections system.
 So you should use the Library Search for books.